zio/zio/docs/datatypes/contextual/index.md

 }
 ```

-2. **Service Implementation** — It is the same as what we did in object-oriented fashion.
-We implement the service with Scala class.
+2. **Service Implementation** — It is the same as what we did in an object-oriented fashion.
+We implement the service with the Scala class.
 By convention, we name the live version of its implementation as `LoggingLive`:

 ```scala mdoc:silent:nest
 case class LoggingLive() extends Logging {